 Ronald Krock is an Associate in the New York offices of Davis Polk & Wardwell LLP where he focuses his practice on securities and other complex commercial litigation.
 He is a graduate of Stanford University and Georgetown University Law Center, where he received a joint J.D./LL.M. in 2015 and did specialized coursework on national security law, taking courses in crisis management, domestic preparedness, legal process, and surveillance law.
 He has twice participated in Georgetown’s national security crisis simulations, both times in the capacity of White House Director of Legislative Affairs, and looks forward to contributing to the program’s lasting success.

-Ansley Lacitis is currently the State Director in Missouri for the Hillary for America campaign.
-Prior to joining the campaign, she was the Iran Campaign Specialist for Women’s Action for New Directions (WAND).
+Ansley Lacitis is currently the Communications Director for the Washington State Democratic Party.
+Prior to that, she served as the State Director in Missouri for the Hillary for America campaign.
 Ansley received both her J.D. and her LL.M. in National Security Law from Georgetown University Law Center.

 Before law school, Ansley spent numerous cycles working on political campaigns across the United States, eventually co-founding The Allies Group.
 Always the political junkie, Ansley spent her law school years working at Communications Consortium Media Center, the Executive Office of National Drug Control Policy, a U.S. Attorney’s office, the House Committee on Oversight & Government Reform, and the Senate Budget Committee.
 She is a Political Partner at the Truman National Security Project and was part of the team representing Georgetown Law in its inaugural national Security Crisis Invitational.
 Born and raised in Seattle, Ansley is a proud graduate of the University of Washington.
-In her free time, Ansley enjoys hanging out with her dog, Teddy, playing basketball, and talking up Washington State.
+In her free time, Ansley enjoys hanging out with her dog, Teddy, watching college football (Go Dawgs!), and talking up Washington State to anyone who will listen.

 Tom McSorley is a 2012 graduate of Georgetown University Law Center and a two-time alumnus of the National Security Crisis Law SIM, where he has twice participated as the mayor of a major American city having a very bad day.
 After law school, Tom clerked for the Hon.
 Catherine C. Blake on the U.S. District Court for the District of Maryland in Baltimore.
 Tom spent three years as an associate at Arnold & Porter LLP in the firm’s Government Contracts, National and Homeland Security, and Telecommunications practices where he advised clients on federal laws and regulations related to information security, electronic surveillance, data privacy, and international trade.
 Tom now works as counsel at SpaceX focused on export controls.